fer-cp/rr_phd_dissertation/epistasis_dc/experiment_ii/README.md

 To replicate Experiment II, the reader is kindly asked to run masterscript_experiment_ii.R.
 All the observations we made for the masterscript of Experiment I also apply to this one.
-Source of data.

-Due to confidentiality, we are not allowed to share the whole database, so we will directly start the reproducibility scripts with the two subsets that are used on Experiment I (8030 SNPs) and Experiment II (6456) SNPs.
-We do provide scripts with the necessary code for filtering GWAS datasets in the same way we did in each experiment (file names filtering_snps_experiment_i[i].R)
-Please note that some SNP IDs have been altered for the purpose of sharing our code for reproducibility, in a way